Datatab

 ROC curve first point

-Now we can push the threshold further.
-Here we still classify all 5 diseased correctly as diseased.
+Now we can increase the threshold.
+Here we still classify all 5 diseased people correctly as "diseased".
 So we still have a True Positive Rate 5 / 5.
-However, of the 5 healthy individuals, we now only misclassify 4 out of 5 as " diseased".
-So we have 4 out of 5 or 0.8.
+However, of the 5 healthy individuals, we now only misclassify 4 out of 5 as "diseased".
+So we have 4 out of 5, or 0.8.

 True Positive Rate and False Positive Rate

 At the next threshold, we still have a True Positive Rate of 1.
-All 5 diseased are correctly classified and a False Positive Rate of 3/5, so 0.6.
+All 5 diseased are correctly classified.
+The False Positive Rate takes the value of 3/5, so 0.6.

 Threshold value 3